novomesk/qt-avif-image-plugin/ext/libavif/tests/data/README.md

 Source : same as seine_hdr_srgb but saved with the Rec.
 2020 color space in Photoshop (Camera Raw 16.0.1.1683).

+HDR image using the PQ transfer curve and Rec.
+2020 color space.
+Contains an irrelevant gain map in [Adobe's format](https://helpx.adobe.com/camera-raw/using/gain-map.html) that is not recognized by libavif and ignored by the tests.

 ### File [seine_sdr_gainmap_srgb.avif](seine_sdr_gainmap_srgb.avif)

 ![](seine_sdr_gainmap_srgb.avif)